-Prerequisite: Music Technology I
+Prerequisite: Studio Production in Music I

 Physical Education

 Physical Education is a mandated course for all students in public school in the State of New York and is a requirement for graduation from Gates Chili High School.
 Students receive 1⁄2 credit per year for the successful completion of Physical Education, for a total of two credits upon graduation.